Law School Case Brief

 J. D. B. v.
 North Carolina - 564 U.S. 261, 131 S. Ct.
 2394 (2011)

-The Court held that a child's age properly informs Miranda's custody analysis since a reasonable child subjected to police questioning will sometimes feel pressured to submit when a reasonable adult would feel free to go, and courts can account for that reality without doing any damage to the objective nature of the custody analysis.
-Furthermore, the Court posited that a child's age differed from other personal characteristics that, even when known to police, have no objectively discernible relationship to a reasonable person's understanding of his freedom of action.
+The Supreme Court determined that remand was warranted because a child's age properly informed the Miranda custody analysis since, inter alia, (1) a reasonable child subjected to police questioning will sometimes feel pressured to submit when a reasonable adult would feel free to go, and courts can account for that reality without doing any damage to the objective nature of the custody analysis, and (2) a child's age differed from other personal characteristics that, even when known to police, have no objectively discernible relationship to a reasonable person's understanding of his freedom of action.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class